bongstong/RandomMusicPlayer/README.md

 # RandomMusicPlayer

-Music player with advanced shuffle song player which makes sure that it doesn't play the same 10 songs all the time by keeping track of played songs accross various sessions.
-Built in Python.
+## Music player with advanced shuffle song player

+Makes sure that it doesn't play the same 10 songs all the time by keeping track of played songs accross various sessions.

+## Automatic Background changer

+The application finds the album name from the metadata of the track and automatically switches the background of your PC to the album cover.
+You can download your own covers or the program can also automatically download the covers and set them up for your display ratio using ffmpeg.

+Naming conventions for album covers:
+If you want to use your own album covers, you must follow some file naming conventions so that the program recognises your file and the command to change the background works.
+You have to name the picture the exact same name as the name of the album, but all small letters, no `'`, if the album name has a character like `&` you must replace it by `and` in the filename and if you have `$` you must replace it by `s`

 ## To run the program